 To do a real comparison you need to consider what the two files look like when they are enlarged to the same physical size.
 That's easy to do: simply print out a print of the same size from each camera.
 Alternatively, simply uprez the lower density file to the same pixel dimensions as the higher density file and then compare them on screen at 100%.
 Some people think that uprezzing damages the file, but there is no justification for that belief - it is demonstrably false.
-They are concerned with preserving the shape of the pixel grid, but that level of information is irrelevant since nobody prints hoping to see the squareness of their pixels.
+They are concerned with preserving the shape of the pixel grid, but that level of information is irrelevant since nobody prints hoping to see the squareness of his pixels.
 Go ahead and uprez the smaller file to the bigger file's size, and that will allow you fairly to compare the two files on screen at 100%.
 The apparent noise advantage of the less dense file typically disappears because it was an illusion.
 You can also interpolate the larger file down to the dimensions of the smaller to make a comparison, although don't forget that some of the larger file's detail is thrown away by this method.
 At equal magnification on screen, the comparison is fair, and is just as good a comparison as making two equal sized prints.

 Unfortunately many review web sites fail to compare cameras properly for exactly this reason.
 They compare 100% crops, and so are effectively comparing the amount of noise per pixel, even when those pixels represent different fractions of the total image.
 That is an entirely broken and unfair method of comparison, and you can see wrong conclusions being drawn from it, and mass deception, at sites like DPReview and DXOMark.
-For example, here are the comparitive noise crops from DPReview for the Nikon D3x and D3:
+For example, here are the comparitive noise crops from DPReview for the Nikon D3 and D3x:

-The first thing you will notice about these two crops is that the D3x has worse grain than the D3.
+The first thing you will notice about these two crops is that the D3x on the right has worse grain than the D3.
 However, if you look at the size of the Queen's head on the postage stamp you will notice that the stamp is much bigger on the D3x crop.
 That's because at 100%, it's more magnified.
 The D3x grain pattern is therefore also more enlarged, and so it should be clear that this is no way to judge noise/grain and image detail between two cameras.
 We are effectively trying to compare grain samples from an A5 print and an A4 print.
 Any image looks steadily worse the more you enlarge it, so looking for fine detail in an A4 print from one camera and an A5 print from another is no way to make a like-for-like comparison.

-In this case the D3x looks at least the equal of the D3 at 6400, which it is.
+In this case the D3x looks the equal of the D3 at 6400, which it is.
 If you do equal-sized prints from the two cameras you will not find that DPReview's noise comparison is right, you will find that this one is.
 Yes - DPReview, and your monitor have indeed been lying to you for years.

 You can avoid being deceived by this broken method of comparison by ignoring all per pixel comparisons, that is, all comparisons where 100% crops are assessed without first ensuring that the images from different cameras contained the same number of pixels as the densest file.